tpgllc/python-config/README.md

 ### Summary of set up ###
 * Copy or clone the repository to your local system.
 * Extract the src/config.py and tests/test_config.py and place in your project file
-* Modify these modules for your application
+* Modify these modules for your application (set the config file name and variables)
 * Run the test